Menu Close

 Removing larger Polygala from the leeward side of Zenith’s frontal dune where it also thrives

-We’ve since managed Polygala on Tomaree summit, and believe in three years none have seeded above the yellow brick path to the bitumen path of the gun emplacements.
+We’ve since managed Polygala on Tomaree summit starting 2021, and believe in those years none have seeded above the yellow brick path to the bitumen path of the gun emplacements.
 Below that area we are gradually bringing Polygala under control.
-However Polygala (and bitou) around Tomaree Lodge is a constant source of recruitment into the national park until it can be controlled also.
+However Polygala (and bitou) around Tomaree Lodge is a constant source of recruitment into the national park until it can be controlled also, fortunately that started in 2025.
+There are sites only accessible to climbers where it is proliferating and some climbers do remove on their recreational climbs.

-Several plants in Tomaree look similar.
+Polygala’s look-a-likes: several plants in Tomaree look similar.

 In flower there’s little to confuse with Polygala – though some have suggested the threatened mint bush Prostanthera densa in flower could be confusing to the novice.